Shayhha/SniffSerpent/README.md

 ### Packet Filtering

+- Specify a desired network interface to sniff from the available network interfaces.
 - Customize packet filtering by selecting the packet types of interest (TCP, UDP, HTTP, DNS, TLS, ICMP, ARP, STP).
 - Define additional filters such as specific IP addresses, ports, and more.